1758-09-29 - Assault on Bork

 During the night of September 28 to 29, the French made themselves master of two bridges over the Lippe at Lünen and Beedeburg (unidentified location).
 They then crossed the Lippe and marched during the night to approach Holstein's positions.
 At daybreak, favoured by the wooded nature of the terrain, the French managed to get close to the Allied camp unnoticed.

 Saint-Pern was within gun range when Allied grenadiers posted as pickets in the woods gave the alarm.
 The Allies were taken completely by surprise, the troops still being in their tents.

-The French, advancing in the woods, pursued cautiously Holstein's corps for a distance.
+The French, advancing in the woods, pursued cautiously Holstein's Corps for a distance.
 The Allied rearguard deployed on the plain to oppose them.
-The French did not attack but retreated to Lünen where they repassed the Lippe.
-The same day, the French surprised an Allied post at Dalem (unidentified location) but this post was recaptured during the following night.
+The French did not attack but retreated to Lünen where they recrossed the Lippe.

 Well planned but poorly executed, this surprise attack on Holstein's camp gave no tangible results.

 Allied Order of Battle

 Summary: 7 battalions, 10 squadrons and some light troops

 - Major-General von Fürstenberg Hessian Brigade (unidentified units)